 - (200 + 196) ÷ 2 = 198 average employees

-If you employ temporary or seasonal workers, calculate turnover for this group separately to full-time and part-time permanent staff turnover.
+If you employ temporary or seasonal workers, measure turnover for this group separately from full-time and part-time employees.
 That way, you can track staff-related expenses more accurately.

 what is a good employee turnover rate?

-Most voluntary resignations happen because of management problems, lack of opportunity or burnout.
-Let’s dive deeper into each of those top turnover triggers.
+However, most voluntary resignations happen because of management problems, lack of opportunity or burnout.
+The State of the Global Workplace 2022 Report from Gallup provides insight into workers’ mental states and reasons for job dissatisfaction.
+Let’s dive deeper into some common turnover triggers.

 When managers constantly berate employees, work environments turn hostile and people resign.
-Supervisors who micromanage — or who take the opposite tack and leave employees completely to their own devices — also increase staff turnover.
-People who find their line managers difficult to work with feel disengaged and dread coming into the office; after a while, they find different jobs.
+Supervisors who micromanage — or take the opposite tack and leave employees entirely to their own devices — also increase staff turnover.
+People who find their line managers difficult to work with often dread coming to work.

 reducing employee turnover